ppy2/Pure_v2/README.md

 parameters, you can refer to the official driver support page - http://bbb.ieero.com The launch is possible both from SD and from internal eMMC memory.
 When the system is fully booted, all LEDs will turn off.

-The firmware has standard user settings via the web interface http://pure.local \
+This firmware has standard user settings via the web interface http://pure.local \
 Shell access - root/root \
 Support for this firmware - https://t.me/pure_os